apokochito/trainingProgLang/README.md

 # codeKatas

-A repository with code challenges
+A repository with code challenges on Java language